simplicityitself/supercharged-testing-with-betamax/README.md

   		HTTPBuilder httpBuilder() {
     		def builder = new HTTPBuilder()
     		BetamaxRoutePlanner.configure(builder.client)
-    		BetamaxHttpsSupport.configure(builder.client);
     		builder
   		}
 	}

-I then added this new configuration to my local test configuration in the `BaseLocalEnvironmentSpec`:
+I then added this new configuration to my local test configuration in the `BaseLocalEnvironmentSpec` by registering the new `RecordingJSONServicesConfiguration`:

 	abstract class BaseLocalEnvironmentSpec extends Specification {